Favorite Non-Snorkeling Travel Gear

 We have tried many types of travel pillows in an attempt to get some sleep on longer flights, none had passed muster.
 But in anticipation of some 12 and 16 hour flights to the Maldives we once again researched and bought a variety of the best reviewed travel pillows, tested them out, and ended up keeping the Cabeau Evolution Travel Neck Pillows.
-They really are an improved design compared to what is commonly available in airports and online.
+They really are an improved design.

 They work great.
 We both tend to have our head fall back or to the side when falling asleep, giving a crick in our necks.
 If you tend to fall forward, this pillow is not the best choice.

 Downsides to these are that they are not particularly lightweight, they can be hot, and you cannot use full sized headphones with them because they come right up to your ears.

 Klymit Static V 3/4 Length Air Mattress – For Hard Hotel/Resort Beds

 More often than not the beds are so hard at hotels and resorts that we wake up with sore hips and shoulders.
 Well, not anymore!
 We each take one of these Klymit Static V Junior (3/4 length) camping air mattresses with us in our luggage.